Family-Friendly Vineyards and Wineries in New Jersey

 Hopewell Valley Vineyard – Pennington

-Brick-oven pizza, prepared on Friday and Saturday evenings, is a big hit at this 70-acre vineyard.
-Enjoy live music Thursday through Saturday, along with award-winning wines, a light fare menu, and old-world hospitality.
-Children are welcome but parents are cautioned that the vineyard is a festive environment so keep a close watch on kids while there.
-Well-behaved pets are also permitted as long as they stay outdoors.
+Brick-oven pizza, prepared on Fridays through Sundays, is a big hit at this 70-acre vineyard.
+Enjoy live music, along with award-winning wines, a light fare menu, and old-world hospitality.
+Children are welcome but must be well supervised.
+Well-behaved pets are also permitted outdoors.

 Laurita Winery – New Egypt

-Food truck festivals, outdoor movies, singing competitions—you'll find all these festivities and more at Laurita throughout the year.
-The festivals offer free admission to anyone 12 and under, and feature a variety of delicious eats, vineyard tours, wine for the grownups and bounce houses for the kiddos.
-Don't miss out on the fun of Cornhole Tournaments and car shows held in spring and summer.
+Family-friendly food truck festivals, Saturday night fireworks festivals, singing competitions, a great kids playground—you'll find all these and more at Laurita throughout the year.
+The festivals offer a variety of delicious eats, vineyard tours, wine for the grown-ups, and fun activities for the kiddos.
 With all this, plus wine tastings and a gourmet food market, Laurita has something for everyone.

 This post was originally published in 2015 and has since been updated.